swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 It has the additional advantage of being 100% reliable, to the point where it arguably could be the basis for implementing `description` rather than `debugDescription`.

 However, it would add to the code size of the compiled code, perhaps unacceptably so.
-Furthermore, it precludes the possiblity of someday printing out the arguments of subscript based keypaths, as these can be created dynamically.
+Furthermore, it precludes the possibility of someday printing out the arguments of subscript based keypaths, as these can be created dynamically.
 It would also add overhead to appending keypaths, as the string would also have to be appended.

 I think that most users who might want this _really_ want to use it to build something else, like encodable keypaths.
 Those features should be provided opt-in on a per-keypath or per-type basis, which will make it much more useful (and in the context of encodable keypaths specifically, eliminate major potential security issues).
 Such a feature should also include the option to let the user configure this string, so that it can remain backwards compatible with older versions of the program.